mariabjuvsjo/js-jamverk-frontend/README.md

 ## TEXT EDITOR WITH REACT

-Added a text editor to wabsite with react-quill

-User can write text and push a save button and the text is printed in the console.
+A realtime text editor where two user can write in the same documents from diffrent clients

+Using io.sockets

+REACT

+MONGOOSE

+EXPRESS

+NODE